wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dax-power-bi-write-formulas/includes/2-formulas.md

 Revenue = SUM([Sales Amount])
 ```

 Because column names are unique within a table but not necessarily unique within the model, you can disambiguate the column reference by preceding it with its table name.
 This disambiguated column is known as a *fully qualified column*.
-Note that some DAX functions require passing in fully qualified columns.
+Some DAX functions require passing in fully qualified columns.

 > [!TIP]
 > To improve the readability of your formulas, we recommend that you always precede a column reference with its table name.